Marclie/SuaveStateScanner/README.md

 ------------

 This tool takes a sequence of points for multiple electronic states with energies and properties and reorders them such that the energies and properties are continuous for each state.
-This is done by defining finite differences along a sliding window centered at each point.
+This is done by defining n-point finite differences along a sliding window centered at each point.
 The point is swapped with all states, and the state that is most continuous at that point is kept.